Architectural Selection Framework for Synthetic Network Traffic: Quantifying the Fidelity-Utility Trade-off: Evaluation Metrics

-\begin{enumerate} \item For every variable in the synthetic and real datasets, the underlying PD was estimated using Kernel Density Estimation (KDE). \item Each variable's PD was visualized.
+\item \textbf{Probability Distribution (PD):} This compares the underlying probability distribution of each variable between the real and synthetic datasets, ensuring that their statistical properties are aligned.
+To calculate the statistics for the PD comparison, the following steps were undertaken: \begin{enumerate} \item For every variable in the synthetic and real datasets, the underlying PD was estimated using Kernel Density Estimation (KDE). \item Each variable's PD was visualized.
 For clarity, individual figures showing the real and synthetic PDs were generated.
 In some cases, side-by-side figures were created to provide a direct comparison (Figure \ref{fig:CORR_HEATMAP1}).
-Complete PD comparison graphs for both NSL-KDD and CIC-IDS2017 are provided in Appendix~\ref{sec:appendix_NSL_KDD}.
+Complete PD comparison graphs for both NSL-KDD and CIC-IDS2017 are provided in Supplementary material (S1).

 \item The alignment of the PD was quantified using the following formula: